wp-plugins/twitter-friends-widget/readme.txt

 1. Text Colour - as the background colour above, but affects the text displayed.
 Default is black (#000000).
 Once again Hex or named colours can be used.
 1. Table Style - set the CSS to style the table used to display the friends list.

+The Advanced Settings Plugin allows you to perform the following actions:

+1. Delete Friends -Delete Twitter friends from the cache.
+This does not delete the friend from your Twitter Profile.
+Useful if you want to refresh the profile image or screen name of a small number of Twitter Friends.
+1. Manual Update - Performs a manual update of your Twitter Friends list.
+Useful if you have added a number of Twitter Friends and don't want to wait for the cache to update automatically.
+1. Change Twitter User - Use this option if you have changed your Twitter Username.
+Automatically updates the widget with details of your new username and rebuilds your Twitter Friends list.
+1. Uninstall - Removes all database settings and deletes the cache.
+Deactivate the Twitter Friends Widget before performing the uninstallation.
+Useful if you are experiencing problems with the widget.

 == Installation ==

 1. Extract "twitter-friends-widget.zip".
 1. Upload the "twitter-friends-widget" folder to your WordPress plugins directory.
+1. Activate the "Twitter Friends Widget" from the WordPress plugins Admin Panel.
-1. Activate the plugin from the WordPress plugins Admin Panel.
+1. If required, activate the "Twitter Friends Widget - Advanced Settings" plugin from the WordPress plugins Admin Panel.
 1. Update the options, from the Widgets Panel under the Appearance/ Design Panel.
 (Depends on your version of WordPress.)
+1. Access the "Twitter Friends Widget - Advanced Settings" from the Main Menu.

 == Frequently Asked Questions ==

 = The profile images are not being displayed =
 Twitter stores profile images using Amazon's S3 online storage.
 The plugin hotlinks to the images on the Amazon.
 If the Twitter User changes their profile image it may take some time for the cache to update with the latest profile image.
+If the problem continues, perform a Manual Update from the "Twitter Friends Widget - Advanced Settings".

 = I have a million followers on Twitter and it takes for ever for my sidebar to load. = Of course it will.
 That's why there's an option within the plugin to limit the number of friends that are displayed.
 Use it.